nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 ---

 If you want try NativeScript-Vue easily, we strongly recommend trying it in the [NativeScript Playground](https://play.nativescript.org?template=play-vue).
-It is by far the easiest introduction you can get into NativeScript-Vue.
+It is the easiest introduction you can get into NativeScript-Vue.

+## Using a template
 If you are ready to move on and work locally on your machine, and [you have your system ready for native development](/en/docs/getting-started/installation), start by creating a new project using a template: